 - 1. Intellectual in nature and lacking direct and indirect financial benefit; or - 2.
-Unrelated to the content area and focus of the PICO question or recommendation, with a company that has no products in that specific topic area.
+Unrelated to the content area and focus of the guideline, with a company that has no products in that specific topic area.

 Where intellectual conflicts exist, relationships should be disclosed to the group of panelists throughout the development process and included in the final publication.
 The remaining types of activities listed require disclosure but no proactive management.